Virgil Reilly: Comics and newspaper work

 In April 1940, the Australian government banned the importation of magazines and comics which were considered to "of no literary value".
 The publications affected were mostly of American origin.
 The purpose of the ban was to conserve the dollar currency exchange and was a part of wider import restrictions of goods from non-sterling countries to assist the war effort.
 The import restrictions had a far-reaching effect on publishing businesses in Australia.
 Local writers and illustrators were given new opportunities for staff and freelance work to meet the demand for reading material to replace the foreign publications.
-The import restrictions remained in place until 1959.Doyle, Peter (2015), 'Chapter 1: Pulp Confidential' (in) Theresa Willsteed (ed.), Pulp Confidential: Quick and Dirty Publishing from the 40s and 50s, Exhibition Catalogue, Sydney: State Library of New South Wales.
+The import restrictions remained in place until 1959.

 In 1947 two comic books illustrated by Virgil Reilly, featuring the character 'Texas Cody', were published by Joseph Swanson Wilkinson for Colorgravure Publications (the book publishing division of The Herald and Weekly Times Ltd.) – Texas Cody and the Treasure Hunters and Texas Cody and the Phantom of the Sand Dunes.
 From about May 1947 to January 1948 Reilly illustrated the 'Chesty Bond' advertising cartoon-strip, created in 1940 by his colleagues from the Smith's Weekly days, artist Syd Miller and advertising man Ted Moloney.
 Miller had passed the 'Chesty Bond' comic-strip to illustrator 'Will' Mahoney in July 1945, who in turn passed it to Reilly in May 1947.
 Cec Linaker took over the illustrations in February 1948.

 In September 1950 in Sydney, Reilly married Florence ('Anna') Shanahan (née Collins), formerly of Adelaide.
-It was Virgil's third marriage and Anna's second.The Cad About Town, Smith's Weekly (Sydney), 30 September 1950, page 23.
+It was Virgil's third marriage and Anna's second.
 The reception was held at Hampton Court in King's Cross and was attended by "former war correspondent colleagues, newspaper columnists and brother artists".
 The couple lived in a flat at Potts Point.